boyzoid/blog/content/posts/2024/july/data-load-mysql-shell.md

 ### Creating Invisible Primary Keys

-The `createInvisiblePKs` option will add primary keys in invisible columns for every table in the dump that does nto have a primary key defined.
+The `createInvisiblePKs` option will add primary keys in invisible columns for every table in the dump that does not have a primary key defined.
 If the dump was created using the `createInvisiblePKs` option, the `createInvisiblePKs` option of the load is automatically set to `true`.

 ```shell
 util.loadDump("~/dumps/example2", {createInvisblePKs: true})